alexvlis/Shape-Recognition/README.md

 There are 3 options to run this program:

 train:
     This will train the network using the "training_data/" directory.
 Each subdirectory will be considered as the label for a class.
-This option takes 1 argument which is the error value to reach before exiting.
+This option takes 3 arguments which are the number or epochs to run each algorithm and an extra flag to visualize the result.

-test:
+validate:
     This option will force the net to test itself with the data under test_data, which is assumed to have the same labels as the training data.
 The neural net will test its performance using this.

 predict: